- Who can attend the Gender Odyssey Family conference?

 We encourage you to stay for the goodbye/wind down party on Sunday evening.
 Many attendees cite this event as a conference favorite.
 It’s a great place to make connections, swap conference stories, and let the weekend’s events settle in.

+24. Does Gender Odyssey have other projects?
 Our training organization, Gender Diversity Education and Support Services, provides year round trainings, groups, and consultations.

 - Training, education and consulting services to schools, nonprofits, workplaces and other organizations from childhood to adulthood.